EnriqueEP81/protobuf-broker-cli/README.md

 ![consumer](docs/img/consumer.PNG)

 ## Notes ##
 - The application exits automatically after sending or consuming messages.
-For example, here is a simple Python consumer using pika:
+For example, here is an alternative for a consumer in Python using pika:
 ```python
 import pika